Obsidian-StudiosInc/entrance/README.md

 not setuid or run under root.
-This will require creation of a user account and adding permissions for the user for video, etc. It may be possible to accomplish this now, starting entrance under a user say "entrance" by modifying the not known to work entrance.conf start_user option;
+This will require creation of a user account and adding permissions for the user for video, etc. It may be possible to accomplish this now, starting entrance under a user say "entrance" by modifying the untested entrance.conf `start_user`
+option:
 ```
 value "start_user" string: "entrance";
 ```